ascechen/ascechen.github.io/index.md

 <a name='edu'></a>
 ### Education
--August 2013 - June 2017 BSc in **Computational Mathematics**, *Honors in Mathematics*, University of Science and Technology of China.
+- August 2013 - June 2017 BSc in **Computational Mathematics**, *Honors in Mathematics*, University of Science and Technology of China.
   - Thesis advisors: [Dr. Juyong Zhang](http://staff.ustc.edu.cn/~juyong/)
 - June 2017 - Present Ph.D. student in **Operations Research and Analytics**, National University of